 To wrap it up, a well-built alloy frame is a much better choice than a cheap carbon one.
 Only buy a carbon bike if it is very high quality.
 Well known manufacturers have built their reputation by making good frames, so don’t worry too much about the quality of the frame material when buying from them.

 If you already know a lot about bikes as a whole, this might be a good area for you to pay extra attention.
 There are hundreds of components out there to choose from.
 The quality of an overall bike will be decided by the components that the frame is outfitted with.

-Of course, you don’t need to know all of those parts.
+Of course, you don’t need to know all of those parts and we can’t cover these in our mountain bike buying guide.
 However, what you should know is that there are many different levels of groupsets.
 Let’s take a look!

 The main manufacturers for components like derailleurs, chainrings, cassettes, cranks, and shifters are Shimano & SRAM.

 Neither one is better than the other, but each company offers a range starting from entry level all the way up to pro level components.

 Regular mountain bike groupsets:

 - Tourney -> Altus -> Deore -> SLX (/ Zee – Downhill)-> XT (/ Saint – Downhill) -> XT Di2 -> XTR -> XTR Di2